insujeon/MetaVD/README.md

 # Federated Learning via Meta-Variational Dropout (Official Code)

+This is a predisclosure version of github repo.
+The full code will be updated soon before the conference.

 This repository contains the official PyTorch code for the paper: [Federated Learning via Meta-Variational Dropout published in NeurIPS 2023](link-to-paper).

 - Python >= 3.7.4